tyegagne/example_repo/README.md

  we get a distribution of feature importance rankings that better approximate the stochastic range of feature importances.
 This approach yields a far more robust measure of feature importance than many existing methods, and subsequently better informs feature selection.

+ This work is drawn from a larger project that I am currently involved with.
+This tool is a component of work that is developing a pipeline of analysis for complex, non-linear, and interactive relationships in global biodiversity patterns.
+This approach being applied both on land in the ocean with a diverse array of data sources such as satellite remote sensing data and ocean observer records.

+ Contact me anytime at tyegagne@gmail.com for more info.

+ __tyegagne.com__